SebastianYepez/Vegas-STEM-Lab-2024/README.md

 When running, an IP address will be printed to the Serial Monitor.
 Copy and paste this IP address into a web browser and interact with your own chatbot!

 ### Project for Students
+For anyone wondering about the name of the files, my group's name was "JAAK," a play on the first initial of their names.

 If you would like to provide this as a challenge to your students, I have annotated the code in such a way where they have to write only two lines of code:
 1. Simply call a void function
 2. Create a string that stores the response of another function